 Contrast is good, although not as good as that of many other TVs.
 The Sony X930D's blacks are not the deepest, but most people shouldn't notice this.
 We did expect better results from a high-end TV like this one, though.

 For an edge-lit TV, the local dimming is impressive, though still not quite as good as what you can get from a full-array backlight.
 The blooming is even more obvious if you turn on 'X-tended Dynamic Range'.

 The SDR peak brightness is above average for the Sony X930D.
 While it can get very bright (with 'Auto local dimming' and 'X-tended Dynamic Range' set to 'High'), the brightness is not stable and vary over time, from very bright to about 400 cd/m², which is our sustained value in our test results.

 The Sony X930D can get very bright.
 For really bright highlights, both 'Auto local dimming' and 'X-tended Dynamic Range' have to be set to 'High'.
 Unfortunately, the TV brightness is also very unstable, and varies a lot when there is only a small highlight on the screen (as in our 2% or 10% window tests).
 For those two tests, the TV slowly cycles between 465 cd/m² and its peak value of around 1054 cd/m².
-See the additional review notes at the bottom of this review for more details.
+See the additional review notes for more details.